yeagerai/genworlds/README.md

 Running `simulation.launch()` will start the simulation - start all of the threads for the agents, objects and world.

-### World
+## World

-The world keeps track of all the agents and objects, and world properties such as agent inventories.
+The 'World' in GenWorlds serves as the setting for all the action.
+It keeps track of all the agents, objects, and world properties such as agent inventories.

-The world updates all of the agents about their world state, nearby entities and events they can use to interact with the world.
+The World ensures every agent is informed about the world state, entities nearby, and the events that are available to them to interact with the world.

-The BaseWorld class can be extended to introduce new world properties, for example the Wolrd2D in the examples introduces a location property.
+The BaseWorld class has been designed with extensibility in mind, enabling the introduction of new world properties.
+An example of this is the World2D class in our examples, which introduces a location property, adding a spatial dimension to the world.

 ```
 world = World2D(